NICE process and methods

 -

-The field team supports regional and local health and care systems to implement NICE guidance and use quality standards.
-The team works with some national partners and provides feedback and intelligence to NICE on the views of stakeholders.
+The system implementation team supports regional and local health and care systems to implement NICE guidance and use quality standards.
+The team are regionally based and work with partners to provide feedback and intelligence to NICE on the views of stakeholders.

 -